joinmarket-webui/jamdocs/docs/FAQ.md

 Which fee rate to use to get confirmed in the desired timeframe has to be calculated manually.

 !!! warning
-    Be aware of the privacy and/or additional cost trade-offs
+    Be aware of the privacy and/or additional cost trade-offs.

 ### Jam doesn't work anymore after updating Bitcoin Core to v26.0?